Summer Villa

 No analysis available

-I searched for phrases like 'laundry on each floor', 'community laundry', or 'laundry room on every floor' and found none.
-All references are to in-unit laundry, suggesting there is no separate community laundry on every floor.
+I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Listings repeatedly highlight in-unit washer/dryer and do not describe community laundry on any floor, so there is no evidence of laundry on every floor.

 No analysis available